mainej/re-stated/README.md

 A state-map is ... stateful.
 The word "state" is right there in its name.
 Where do we store state in a re-frame app?
 In the app-db, usually.
 So,

-* We need tools to initialize and transition a state-map and store it in the app-db.
+* Event handlers need tools to initialize and transition a state-map and store it in the app-db.

 And how do we modify the world in a re-frame app?
 Events, which lead to effects.

-* We should be able to dispatch re-frame events that initialize or transition a state-map.
+* Routers, components and other event handlers need need to be able to dispatch re-frame events that initialize or transition a state-map.

 How does a state machine interact with the outside world?
 Actions.

-* A state machine should be able to dispatch re-frame events via actions, i.e. when a state-map enters/exits/transitions between states.
+* State machine need to dispatch re-frame events via actions, i.e. when a state-map enters/exits/transitions between states.

-Believe it or not, that's enough to build fairly complex state machines that interact with re-frame.
+Believe it or not, that's enough to build any kind of state machine that interacts with re-frame.

 ## Implementation

 To satisfy the first requirement, we want:
-1. A function that, when given a db, db-path, fsm, and some (optional) context, initializes a state-map and stores it at the db-path.
+1. A function that, when given a db, db-path, fsm, and some (optional) contextual data, initializes a state-map and stores it at the db-path.
 We'll use this function within event handlers.
    ```clojure
    (state/initialize-in db [:some :where] fsm {:contextual "data"})
    ```